Choosing the Perfect Sink for your RemodelJune 18, 2019 // Posted in:

 • Enamel-Coated Cast Iron Sinks – Consumers today still prefer enamel-coated sinks for their beauty and aesthetic qualities.
 Experts warn, however, that if you are tough on it, an enamel coated cast iron sink may scratch and wear over time.

 • Composite Sinks – Newer to the market and more budget-friendly than other sinks, composite sinks are another option for homeowners.
 Several types of composite sinks are available, with polyester/acrylic being one of them.
 They are available in an array of colors which are appealing to consumers.
 Keep in mind, however, that they aren’t as durable as other sink options and tend to be more difficult to clean since they are installed as a ‘drop-in sink’ rather than as an undermount.

 • One Bowl or Two? – Depending on your space, experts suggest choosing a sink that has at least one oversized sink bowl and one small bowl for kitchens or bathrooms with limited space.
 If space isn’t an issue, one oversized bowl and one standard sized bowl is best.

-Granite and Trend Transformations is ready to assist you with a free in-home consultation.
+Granite and Trend Transformations is ready to assist you with a free in-home consultation, including advice on choosing a kitchen or bathroom sink.
 One of our professional design consultants is only a call or click away, so get in touch today.